jakequinter/tools/emails/README.md

 # Email spammer

-Do you ever find yourself unsubscribing from the same email mailing list weekly?
+Do you ever find yourself unsubscribing from the same mailing list weekly?
 Company X doesn't seem to honor their email preferences?
 Well, here you go.

 > ⚠️ Please use with caution.